Algebraic-Programming/Spark/README.md

 # Compilation & installation
-You should first clone this repository on this branch and enter the folder, if you haven't done so yet:
+You should first clone this repository on this branch and enter the folder, if you have not done so yet:

 ```bash
 git clone -b alp_spark_distributed https://github.com/Algebraic-Programming/Spark.git